Alvarios/nefts-go/README.md

 ## Config

-First, create a configuration interface.
+First, create a configuration object.
 You can use a specific configuration for each of your methods, depending on your needs.

 Minimal example: